tsotne95/Malloc/readme.md

 `start_used_block_addr+aligned_size(MIN_USED_BLOCK+0 (size of used block))` and because the size of that used block is 0, immediately in the same address as returned one to user, starts new free block.
-And how to check when user wants to free that address, is he trying to *free free memory* or is *that special case (free 0 sized memory address)?!* And because I’m Tsotne, it handles that case properly (reading this, imagine me making *dab move* :D ).
+And how to check when user wants to free that address, is he trying to *free free memory* or is *that special case (free 0 sized memory address)?!* And because I’m Tsotne, it handles that case properly (reading this, imagine me making *dab move* :wink: ).

 3. *Corrupting the allocator metadata.* Before every malloc or free call, **check_corruption** function checks if everything ok – if not, something happened, either someone changed free